Dijets-Inc/testnet-node/README.md

 docker image ls
 ```

 The image should be tagged as `hyphenesc/dijetsnodego:xxxxxxxx`, where `xxxxxxxx` is the shortened commit of the Dijets source it was built from.
-To run the avalanche node, run:
+To run the dijets node, run:

 ```sh
 docker run -ti -p 9650:9650 -p 9651:9651 hyphenesc/dijetsnodego:xxxxxxxx /dijetsnodego/build/dijetsnodego